ayoayco/blog/_posts/2022-01-13-weekly-review-15.md

 image: kribbestraat-55
 permalink: /weekly-review-15/
 description: "All projects can be daunting if you don't start this habit."
-image-attrib: >-
+image-attrib: Ayo Ayco
-  Ayo Ayco.
-Winter time in the city.
+image-alt: Winter time in the city
 category: personal
 ---